kstern00/631-Stern-Final-Project/README.md

 but it isn’t formatted as well and is missing various data points, such as times.
 I copied and pasted it into Notepad++ and used regular expressions to re-format it into something more usable.
-I replaced all double white space with a comma (to perserve names in one column), replaced any double commas with a single comma (sometimes more than once) and then saved it to a CSV file.
+I replaced all double white space with a comma (to preserve names in one column), replaced any double commas with a single comma (sometimes more than once) and then saved it to a CSV file.
 The original data looked something like this -